convincedcoder/convincedcoder.github.io-source/_posts/2018-01-21-Writing-an-equals-method.md

 }
 ```

-This is already a pretty decent implementation.
 Our current `equals` method is actually equivalent to the one that my IDE generates automatically (using the default settings) and our `hashCode` method was already generated by my IDE.
 Therefore, if I let my IDE do the work for me, this is what I'm going to get by default.
 But is it enough?

 Spoiler alert: No, it isn't.
 At least not once we start looking at subclasses.